prwitt/azure-demos/azure-security/README.md

 }
 ```

->**Note:** In this lab, SSH (port 22) is exposed to the internet for the myAsgMgmtServers VM.
+>**Note:** In this lab, SSH (port 22) is exposed to the internet for the `myAsgMgmtServers` VM.
 For production environments, instead of exposing port 22 to the internet, it's recommended that you connect to Azure resources that you want to manage using a VPN or private network connection.

 #### Create a Virtual Network

-The following example creates a virtual named myLab1VNet:
+The following example creates a virtual named `myLab1VNet`:

 ```console
 $ az network vnet create \